TuumPHP/Http/README.md

 > looks familiar API?
 I like Laravel very much!

-### Prepare View
+### Before the View

 There's another way of displaying view with extra information.
-This example shows when accessing '/jumped' path, it draws a page using `$jump` closure.
-But in prior to the $jump, it sets various data to $responder to be drawn in the view.
+This example shows when accessing `/jumped` path, it draws a page using the `$jump` closure.
+But in prior to the rendering, it sets various data to $responder to be drawn in the view.

 ```php
 $app->get('/jumped', function($request, $response) use ($jump) {